Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Introduction

-These disparities often highlight fundamental inequalities in electricity access, especially in off-grid and marginalized areas, where reliable and affordable power remains out of reach even as solar panel adoption continues to expand significantly.
+These disparities often highlight fundamental inequalities in electricity access, especially in off-grid and marginalized areas, where reliable and affordable power remains out of reach, even as solar panel adoption continues to expand significantly.
 As of 2024, an estimated 685 million people still lack access to electricity \cite{TrackingSDG72024}.
-These inequities, in turn, perpetuate broader socioeconomic disadvantages and have become a central focus of energy justice research \cite{lacey2020energy}, with growing recognition of the pivotal role electricity access plays in poverty reduction and household well-being \cite{batinge2019perpetuating, saha2025empowering}.
+These inequities, in turn, perpetuate broader socioeconomic disadvantages and have become a central focus of energy justice research \cite{lacey2020energy}, with a growing recognition of the pivotal role electricity access plays in poverty reduction and household well-being \cite{batinge2019perpetuating, saha2025empowering}.
 Studies of off-grid societies provide a compelling illustration of the transformative impact that electricity access can have.
 This includes enhancement of household consumption; income generation and employment opportunities; health and education outcomes; overall socioeconomic progress \cite{bridge2016electricity, KHANDKER20121}; and, finally, women's empowerment through the reduction of heavy labor burdens \cite{PUEYO2019170}.
-Given the critical impact of electricity access and the essential role of RE in closing the gap between current emissions and the imperative goal of limiting global warming to <2°C, scaling up RE, particularly PV, adoption is crucial \cite{UNEP2022}.
+Given the role of electricity access in socioeconomic development, and the necessity of RE in bridging the gap between current emission trajectories and the global target of limiting warming to below 2°C, accelerating the deployment of RE technologies, particularly PV systems, is of critical importance \cite{UNEP2022}.